Roger Stone calls Black radio host racial slur in interview - The Boston Globe

 He cited the United Negro College Fund and the historical use of the word.

-At one time, “Negro” was common in the American vernacular to describe African Americans.
+At one time, “Negro” was common in the American vernacular to describe Blacks.
 By the late 1960s, however, the word was scorned by activists in favor of such descriptors as “Black.”
-These days, some view the antiquated word as derogatory in most uses.
+These days, the antiquated word is widely viewed as derogatory in most uses.

 In his statement, Stone noted that some of the program’s audio was garbled and alleged that there was cross-talk from another radio show and that his sound was cut off.